j-mnr/gophergo.dev/content/basics/19-error.md

 	return false
 }

-// ErrorExtendBasic shows how to extend the simple error interface to have more
+// ExtendBasic shows how to extend the simple error interface to have more
 // functionality using composition and embedding the error interface into our
 // new ConnectionError.
-func ErrorExtendBasic(phoneNo string) ConnectionError {
+func ExtendBasic(phoneNo string) ConnectionError {
 	return CallError{Number: phoneNo}
 }
 ```